hamidgasmi/training.computerscience.cloud.aws/README.md

 		- E.g., an S3 static website that presents a maintenance page
 		- with usefull information: Failure status, contact details
 	- It can be conbined with other routing policies to allow multiple primary and secondary reconrds

+- Multivalue Answer Routing policy:
+	- It's multiple records with the same name
+	- Its records can contain 1 value only (IP address or AWS product)
+	- it supports healthcheck
+	- It responds to DNS queries with up to 8 random healthy records
 - Weighted Routing:
 	- It's multiple records with the same name
 	- Its records have a weight and a unique Set ID